element-plus/element-plus/docs/en-US/component/menu.md

 ## Popper Offset ^(2.5.0)

-menu with popperOffset and overrides submenu popperOffset.
+Menu with popperOffset will override Submenu's `popper-offset`.

 :::demo